rhauser15/rhauser-buildChallenge-Feb/README.md

 ## What is it

-This is a React Application hosted entirely on twilio through the use of Twilio Functions, Assets and Studio.
+This is a React Application hosted entirely on Twilio through the use of Twilio Serverless Service and integrating variety of other products including: Twilio Studio, Google Apps Script and Airtable.

 You can view a currently deployed demo version here: https://docs.google.com/document/d/1nH5MG0Smflswb2iWD_wbc0StpTcakgtWMXylB-u2sDA/edit